How to make a Docker image

 CMD ["executable", "parameter"]

-A sample structure of Dockerfile
+A sample structure of Dockerfile looks like this.

 It is similar to a kind of OS in a certain image.

 Second, run several commands.
-They contain additional installation, adding layers above the baseImage
+They contain additional installation, adding layers above the baseImage.

 (It is called layer caching.)